learningobjectsinc/mathml-to-asciimath/readme.md

 # mathml-to-asciimath

-Naively convert subset of MathML to AsciiMath.
+Convert subset of MathML to ASCIIMathML.

 ## Usage